JackChen-seu/JunkaiChen/index.md

 I am very fortunate to be advised by [Prof. Yang](https://yangxuntu.github.io) from [School of School of Artificial Intelligence](https://ai.seu.edu.cn), [Southeast University](https://www.seu.edu.cn).
 During this period, I focused on ICL abilities in MLLM and on hallucination in MLLM.

+I am seeking for mphil or Phd position of 26fall.
+If you are interested in my research and would like to give me an interview, please contact me by email~

 ## Research Interests

 - **Multimodal Large Language Model:** Hallucination, Unlearning, Safety